hipe/tmx/brazen/doc/issues.md

 [#087]       #track similar normalization logics (this might be a redundant tracker) [#086]       #track cases where failure is "fuzzy" (i.e non-atomic),
-               ignored for the greater good, for usability [#085]       track redundant implementations of poly.stream for one value (#was: (#moved-to: [#ba-052]))
+               ignored for the greater good, for usability [#085]       track varied implementations of poly.stream for one value (#was: (#moved-to: [#ba-052]))
 [#084]       :+#wishlist a `flag` meta-meta prperty [#083]       ACS interpretations & expresssions .. (#parent-node: [#089])